antoinebrl/antoinebrl.github.io/_posts/2021-11-14-active-learning.md

 description: "I recently spent quite some time learning and playing with Active Learning.
 The claim of active learning is quite appealing: a model can achieve the same, or even better, performances with fewer annotated samples if it can select which specific instances need to be labeled.
-Sounds promising, isn't it?
+Sounds promising, right?
 In this article, I will attempt to reflect on the promises of active learning to show that the picture is not all bright.
 Active Learning has a few drawbacks, however, it represents a viable solution when building datasets at scale or when tackling the diversity edge cases."